 Life events may also be a trigger for more offers.
 If an issuer is targeting new home owners, and a mortgage just appeared on your credit reports, that could explain why you’ve suddenly become so popular.

-“Pets and children sometimes do get preapproved offers,” Haney says.
+“Pets, children and even the deceased sometimes get pre-approved offers,” Haney says.
 “The systems are not perfect, and the challenge of consolidating data from thousands of sources is far more complex than people realize.
-It happens very rarely, but garners lots of attention when it does.”
+It happens very rarely, but garners lots of media attention and consumer derision when it does.”

 How do I make them stop